The GEM Program

 How to apply

-Girls and professional women apply online through the GEM website for the opportunity to become a GEMgirl and a GEM mentor.
+Girls and professional women apply online below for the opportunity to become a GEMgirl and a GEM mentor.

 The application process has two rounds: